 Channels help you discuss a particular topic

-On the other hand, private channels are for sensitive and confidential conversations.
+Private channels, on the other hand, are used for sensitive and confidential conversations.
 Only those who are invited can view the channel or find its contents in search.
 People must be added to a private channel by someone who’s already a member of the channel.
 Messages or files posted in a private channel can only be searched by members of that channel.

-🎓 Tip: When you create a channel, you can decide if it will be public or private.
-It can be turned from public to private afterward, but it can’t be made public if it’s a private channel for privacy concerns.
+Tip: When you create a channel, you can decide if it will be public or private.
+It can be turned from public to private afterward, but not the other way around.
+A private channel can’t be made public for privacy concerns.

 Let’s see now what features you can use in channels, how to know which channel is for you, and how you can benefit from them.

 Every channel should have a clear purpose.
-This purpose will be specified in the description field at the top of the channel or in details.
-Anyone entering or exploring the channel will be able to quickly and simply discover what information they can access, contribute, or question, resulting in increased efficacy.
+This purpose will be specified in the description field at the top of the channel or in the Details section.
+Channel description allows anyone joining or exploring the channel to quickly grasp what type of information they can access, contribute, or question within a specific channel —resulting in increased efficacy.

-Within DMs and channels, threads help you in organizing conversations around certain messages.
-Within channels, threads allow for focused and structured conversations.
-Replies are linked to the original message when you initiate or reply to a topic.
-They allow you to go further into a topic without disturbing a channel or direct message chat.
+Threads help you organize conversations around certain topics in DMs and channels.
+In channels, threads allow for focused and structured conversations.
+Thread replies are linked to the original message when you initiate or reply to a message.
+They allow you to go further into a topic without disturbing a channel or direct message chat flow.

-If you want to start a discussion about, for example, social media strategy for the Christmas and New Year’s Eve holidays, in a marketing channel start a thread on this topic and discuss with your colleagues what you will do in the next few months.
+For example, if you want to discuss your social media strategy for upcoming holidays in a marketing channel, start a thread on this topic and discuss your plans with your colleagues.

-Think of user groups like an email list.
-They allow you to communicate with many members at once but don’t limit you to communicating within a channel.
-You can mention with “@” sign a user group’s name — @designers, @backend_dev – anywhere, and everyone will be notified, no matter where you send the message, originally.
+Think of user groups as an email list.
+They allow you to communicate with many members at once but don’t limit you to communicating only within a specific channel.
+You can mention a user group’s name — @designers, @backend_dev — in any channel or conversation, and everyone from that user group will be notified, no matter where you post the message.

 Emojis are, obviously, entertaining.
-Often, a simple emoji response to a message is sufficient, and you may spare yourself the time and effort of attempting to answer with an amusing phrase.
+Often, a simple emoji response to a message is sufficient and can save you time and effort in coming up with a witty reply.
 Emoji reactions, on the other hand, may be quite useful if you use the right ones.
-Instead of responding to a basic job by saying whether you completed it or not, simply drop ✅.
+For example, instead of responding to a progress update question in a full sentence, you can simply drop a ✅ emoji.

 Direct messages help you communicate with groups and individuals

-When a conversation on a certain topic begins to take up too much space in the chat, it’s necessary to switch to a more focused setting to fix the problem.
-This doesn’t suggest that every longer discussion should be moved to a DM or group message, but it does indicate that there are times when it makes sense.
+When a conversation on a certain topic begins to take up too much space in the channel chat, it’s sometimes necessary to switch to a more focused, DM or group message setting, to fix the problem.

 It’s frequently preferable to move the conversation to a more concentrated location when discussing assignments or specific projects with a clear action item, for example.
-You’ll be able to assign a task to the right person in the right spot in this manner.
+This way, you’ll be able to assign the right task to the right person in the right spot.

-Another example is channel conversations, which may quickly develop into two-person conversations.
-To prevent overcrowding the channel with 50+ notifications, it’s best to continue the conversation in a DM in this situation.
+Another example is channel conversations, which can often turn into two-person conversations.
+To prevent overcrowding the channel with 50+ irrelevant notifications, it’s best to continue the conversation in a DM in this situation.
 If required, you can ping the channel with a resolution or notes from your private conversation.

-Set up your current status to show availability
+Set up your current status help you to show availability

-The practice of setting status is very good for informal updates like when you’re going to lunch, if you’re starting later because of a doctor appointment, or you just need to walk your dog that morning.
-Something as simple as updating your team with what you’re about to start working on can make the biggest difference to both productivity and a sense of connectedness.
+The practice of setting status in your team communication app comes in handy, especially for informal updates like when you’re going to lunch, if you’re starting later because of a doctor’s appointment, or if you just need to walk your dog that morning.
+Something as simple as updating your team about your working hours can make the biggest difference to both productivity and a sense of connectedness.

-Knowing about important things happening in the company, and keeping everyone in the loop for any big decision is essential.
+In addition to informal updates, you can use your status to inform your teammates about important things happening in company, and keep everyone in the loop for any big decisions.
 Nobody likes to be kept in the dark.

-Manage notifications to have more time for focused work
+Manage notifications help you to have more time for focused work

 Separating personal and professional life is one of the most common challenges for those who work remotely.
 This is especially true for individuals who work from home, where distractions abound and employers urge “work-life integration” or “work-life mix.”
-We were pushed into the deep end of an “always-on work” culture especially in the remote work environment when we can be available 24/7.
+We were pushed into the deep end of an “always-on” work culture in the remote work environment where we expected to be available 24/7.

-As a Pumble user, you may be a member of several channels and therefore receive notifications from all of them, even though some of them may not be of value to you.
-This may cause you to become distracted.
-As a result, it’s a good idea to mute any channels that you’re not using right now.
-It’s also a good idea to put yourself “away” until you’re ready again when you’re not focused on an important assignment.
-Knowing these Pumble tricks might help you boost your productivity to new heights.
+As a Pumble user, you may be a member of several channels and therefore receive notifications from all of them, even though some of them may not be necessarily relevant to you.
+This may cause distractions.
+To prevent this, you can mute any channels that you’re not using right now.
+It’s also a good idea to set your status to “Away” until you’re ready again when you’re not focused on an important assignment.
+Knowing these Pumble tricks can help you boost your productivity to new heights.

 Search options help you find what you need

-Learning how to use the Pumble app to get the exact right information may save you a lot of time and increase your productivity.
-Use search filters like “in: #channel” or “from: user” to narrow down your search queries and discover what you’re searching for faster, whether you’re looking for a certain channel, person, or file.
+Learning how to find the exact information you need in Pumble may save you a lot of time and increase your productivity.
+Whether you’re looking for a certain channel, person, or file, you can use search filters like “in: #channel” or “from: user” to narrow down your search queries.